shdown/luastatus/plugins/llamacxx/README.rst

   The interval between two successive requests can not be less than this parameter, even in the presence of updates.

-  If there are no data source, this is the period with which to call the function given as the ``prompt`` parameter.
+  If there are no data sources, this is the period with which to call the function given as the ``prompt`` parameter.

   Defaults to 3.